mvo5/unattended-upgrades/README.md

  Remove all unused dependencies after the upgrade finished.

+* `Unattended-Upgrade::Remove-New-Unused-Dependencies` - boolean (default:True)

+ Remove any new unused dependencies after the upgrade finished.

 * `Unattended-Upgrade::Automatic-Reboot` - boolean (default:False)

  Automatically reboot *WITHOUT CONFIRMATION* if the file